OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Tyson, Neil deGrasse - Astrophysics for People in A Hurry
 - Tyson, Neil deGrasse - Death by Blackhole: And Other Cosmic Quandaries
 - Tyson, Neil deGrasse - Letters from an Astrophysicist
+- Tyson, Neil deGrasse - Merlin's Tour of the Universe
 - Tyson, Neil deGrasse - Space Chronicles: Facing the Ultimate Frontier
 - Tyson, Neil deGrasse - The Pluto Files: The Rise and Fall of America's Favorite Planet